March 1. Today’s Birthdays

 NAMES

+Member of the Senators’ Council under the Senate, the upper chamber of the Kazakh Parliament, Serik DZHAKSYBEKOV was born in 1956 in Kostanay region.
+He is the graduate of the Tselinograd Agriculture Institute and the Market Institute under the Kazakh State Academy of Management.
+He was the deputy of the Senate of the Parliament of Kazakhstan since 2014, before taking up his recent post in 2020.

-Secretary General of the Organization of Turkic States Bagdad AMREYEV was born in 1959 in Chimkent region (present-day Turkestan region).
+Secretary General of the Council of Cooperation of Turkic-Speaking States Bagdad AMREYEV was born in 1959 in Chimkent region.
 He is the graduate of the Tajik State University.
-Bagdad Amreyev served as Kazakhstan’s Ambassador to Saudi Arabia, Oman, Bahrain, Kuwait, the UAE, Egypt, Syria, Lebanon, the Kingdom of Morocco, Jordan, Turkey, Albania, and Iran.
-Prior to taking up his recent post in November 2021 he was the Secretary General of the Council of Cooperation of Turkic-Speaking States.
+Mr. Amreyev served as Kazakhstan’s Ambassador to Saudi Arabia, Oman, Bahrain, Kuwait, the UAE, Egypt, Syria, Lebanon, the Kingdom of Morocco, Jordan, Turkey, Albania, and Iran.
+He was appointed to his recent post in September 2018.

-Chairman of the Civil Aviation Committee of the Ministry of Industry and Infrastructure Development of the Republic of Kazakhstan Talgat LASTAYEV was born 1980 in East Kazakhstan region.
+Chairman of the Civil Aviation Committee of the Industry and Infrastructure Development Ministryof the Republic of Kazakhstan Talgat LASTAYEV was born 1980 in East Kazakhstan region.
 He is a graduate of the Amanzholov East Kazakhstan State University, the National School of State Policy of the Academy of Public Administration of the Republic of Kazakhstan, the University of Duke, and the National Aviation University in Ukraine.
-He was designated to his recent post in February 2019.
+He was appointed to his recent post in February 2019.